Texture Ready™ · A Production Standard for Hair · Art & Soul Consulting

 Do you work outside the Boston / Providence region?

 Yes.
 Cohorts are virtual and global.
-Diagnostics and Coaching are delivered remotely with the option of in-person presence for tech week, production meetings, or pre-production planning.
+Equip engagements and Retainers are delivered remotely with the option of in-person presence for tech week, production meetings, or pre-production planning.
 We have active engagements and pipeline in NYC, Chicago, and London.

 Not sure where